The FatFs module is assuming following conditions on portability.

 By default, FatFs uses ANSI/OEM code set on the API under LFN configuration.
-FatFs can also switch the character encoding to Unicode on the API (_LFN_UNICODE).
-This means the FatFs supports the True-LFN feature.
+FatFs can also switch the character encoding to Unicode on the API by _LFN_UNICODE option.
+This means that the FatFs supports the True-LFN feature.
 For more information, refer to the description in the file name.

 The file operations to the different volume is always re-entrant and can work simultaneously.
-The file operations to the same volume is not re-entrant but it can also be configured to thread-safe with _FS_REENTRANT option.
+The file operations to the same volume is not re-entrant but it can also be configured to thread-safe by _FS_REENTRANT option.
 In this case, also the OS dependent synchronization object control functions, ff_cre_syncobj(), ff_del_syncobj(), ff_req_grant() and ff_rel_grant() must be added to the project.
 There are some examples in the option/syscall.c.

-When a file function is called while the volume is in use by any other task, the file function is suspended until that task leaves file function.
+When a file function is called while the volume is in use by any other task, the file function is suspended until that task leaves the file function.
 If wait time exceeded a period defined by _TIMEOUT, the file function will abort with FR_TIMEOUT.
 The timeout feature might not be supported by some RTOS.

 There is an exception for f_mount(), f_mkfs(), f_fdisk() function.
 These functions are not re-entrant to the same volume or corresponding physical drive.
 When use these functions, all other tasks must unmount the volume and avoid to access the volume.

 Note that this section describes on the re-entrancy of the FatFs module itself but also the low level disk I/O layer will need to be re-entrant.

 FatFs module does not support the read/write collision control of duplicated open to a file.
 The duplicated open is permitted only when each of open method to a file is read mode.
 The duplicated open with one or more write mode to a file is always prohibited, and also open file must not be renamed and deleted.
 A violation of these rules can cause data colluption.